cburnell/ARSIS-6/docs/creating_a_feature.md

 Clicking on try it out and then execture (because it doesnt have anything to call the api with)
 ![After Try It Out](creating_a_feature/try_it_out.png)

+Keep clicking the execute button to see that the heading increments every time.

 ## Step 2: Create event

 Create a file under `/ARSIS-Unity/Assets/ARSIS/Core/EventManager/EventTypes/Telemetry/` called "HeadingEvent.cs"